SvenGroot/Ookii.CommandLine/README.md

 The `Parse()` method is added to the class through [source generation](docs/SourceGeneration.md).

-This code will take the arguments from `Environment.GetCommandLineArgs()` (you can also manually pass a `string[]` array if you want), will handle and print errors to the console, and will print usage help if needed.
+This method will take the arguments from `Environment.GetCommandLineArgs()` (you can also manually pass a `string[]` array if you want), will handle and print errors to the console, and will print usage help if needed.
 It returns an instance of `MyArguments` if successful, and `null` if not.